1. What is avian influenza?

-Avian influenza ('bird flu’) is a viral disease that primarily affects poultry and wild fowl.
+Avian influenza (also called ‘bird flu’) is a viral disease that primarily affects poultry and wild fowl.
 Domestic chickens and turkeys are very susceptible to the disease, which is fatal in most infected birds.
 However, aquatic fowl (ducks etc.) may have greater resistance to the disease.
 These aquatic fowl may therefore act as a reservoir for the disease, perpetuating transmission of the virus to other birds.

 While it is primarily a bird disease, these viruses have a tendency to mutate and may occasionally spread to other animals and to humans.

 Yes.
-To date, no epidemiological data suggest that the disease can be transmitted to humans through properly cooked food (even if contaminated with the virus prior to cooking) or that products shipped from affected areas have been the source of human infections.
+To date, no epidemiological data suggest that the disease can be transmitted to humans through properly cooked food (even if contaminated with the virus prior to cooking).
 Human cases are linked to close contact with infected poultry, and exposure to the virus during the slaughter and preparation of infected birds.

-Normal cooking temperatures of over 70°C will inactivate the virus, and therefore consumption of properly cooked poultry meat carries no risk of infection with the H5N1 virus.
+Normal cooking temperatures of 70°C and over will inactivate the virus, and therefore consumption of properly cooked poultry meat carries no risk of infection.
 Poultry should be cooked thoroughly, so that it reaches at least 70°C in all parts, ensuring that it is piping hot all the way through, with no pink meat left and until the juices run clear.

 Normal hygienic practices regarding handling of raw poultry meat should be observed.
 Hands, utensils and surfaces should be thoroughly cleaned following contact with raw poultry products; and there should be adequate separation of raw food from cooked or ready-to-eat foods.

 Yes.
-Properly cooked eggs do not carry a risk of infection with the H5N1 virus.
+As Irish poultry flocks are currently free from avian influenza, Irish produced eggs do not carry a risk of infection with the virus.
 Consumers, caterers and food manufacturers should use and consume eggs as normal, following good hygiene practices.
 Use soap and hot water to wash hands after handling raw eggs and to clean surfaces and utensils that have come into contact with raw eggs.
-The World Health Organisation advises that in avian infected areas eggs should be cooked until both the yolks and whites are solid.
+The World Health Organisation advises that in avian infected areas' eggs should be cooked until both the yolks and whites are solid.

-As for poultry meat, there is no evidence that the H5N1 virus is transmitted to humans by consuming properly cooked poultry or eggs.
+As with poultry meat, there is no evidence that the avian influenza virus is transmitted to humans by consuming properly cooked poultry or eggs.
 For people, the risk arises from having close contact with birds that have the disease, not from the consumption of poultry or eggs.

-EFSA further confirm that there should be no change to the longstanding advice that poultry products should be properly cooked in order to protect consumers from possible risks of food poisoning.
-Whilst it is unlikely that H5N1 could be passed on to humans by raw meat or eggs, cooking food properly would inactivate the virus and eliminate potential risk.
+To date, there is no epidemiological evidence that avian influenza can be transmitted to humans through the consumption of cooked food, notably poultry meat and eggs.
+Whilst it is unlikely that the avian influenza virus could be passed on to humans by raw meat or eggs, cooking food properly (so that food reaches 70°C in all parts) would inactivate the virus and eliminate potential risk.

-If poultry and poultry products from affected countries are safe, why have they been banned?
+7. If poultry and poultry products from affected countries are safe, why are import restrictions in place?